 2019 legislation requires local governments to grant an 80% density bonus to housing projects in which all of the units (other than manager's units) are restricted to very low, low and moderate income residents, with a maximum of 20% restricted to moderate income units.
-If a 100% affordable project is located within a half mile of a major transit stop, or is in a "very low vehicle travel area," the local government may not impose any maximum density limits at all, and the project is further entitled to receive a maximum height increase of up to three additional stories or 33 feet.
+If a 100% affordable project is located within a half mile of a major transit stop, the local government may not impose any maximum density limits at all, and the project is further entitled to receive a maximum height increase of up to three additional stories or 33 feet.
 However, if the project receives a waiver from maximum controls on density, it is not eligible for the waiver or reduction of any development standards which would otherwise be available.
 100% affordable projects are also entitled to a fourth incentive or concession.